 Searching for information on LeTID was extremely difficult before I initially posted this article.
 All available information was in the form of scientific documents, with only one other article discussing the topic.
 Now, there’s plenty of information on the degradation effect, with various responses from many different panel manufacturers.
 I believe a reason for this initial lack of information was because R&D departments like to keep issues/breakthroughs hush hush, as making other manufacturers aware of the fact gives them a heads up they need to work on their own solutions.

 So to get the data we needed, we’ve had to sign NDA’s to access internal documents, as releasing information regarding the product / processing steps would be greatly detrimental to the work put in by those R&D departments.
 Information is a game in of itself, and the main players of panel manufacturing need to keep on top things.
 They need to have solutions for unforeseen issues, such as this LeTID one, and PID in the past.
-I’ve updated this blog with all my current information from panel manufacturers, it’s highlighted in blue and can be found under part 3 of this blog.
+I’ve updated this blog with all my current information from panel manufacturers, it’s highlighted in blue and can be found below.
 While I don’t have an answer for everyone, that’s not to say they have not solved the degradation issue.
 If you aren’t satisfied with the response from a panel manufacturer you are looking to install, the IEC 61215-2 draft standards for LeTID will be enforced for 2020 panel approval.
 Any panel that doesn’t pass, will not be allowed to be installed in Australia.

 With the high demand for PERC and its quick progression, there is no doubt other manufacturers are going to solve LeTID to an acceptable extent.
 So, if anything in the industry changes or you have some information I am lacking, please share in the comments below and I will update this section.
 It’s not our intention to shun a good technology, but it’s also not our intention to sell a technology that has proven degradation issues without an adequate answer.
 If you were looking to install PERC modules other than Q-Cells, independent testing for LeTID to show minimal degradation on those modules would be the best outcome.